brandentanga/tastynoodles/README.md

 Want to try Tastynoodles?
 Scroll down to "How do I eat Tastynoodles" below.

 ## No seriously, what's the deal with Tastynoodles?
 For my own edification, I wanted to write my own webserver.
 Tastynoodles is just a whimsical name I chose because I was hungry when I started this project.
+I started this project on ~ 2014-24-08.

 ## So it's a production quality webserver?
 **Absolutely Not**.
 Right now, I support the bare minimum of what is required to be a webserver under HTTP 1.1, which is surprisingly not much, just the ability to respond to HEAD and GET.